ztachip/ztachip/Documentation/Overview.md

 ```

 The reason for the above constraints is that we would like data plane operations to be
 decoupled from computing operations.
-Tensor data operations are used to moved
+Tensor data operations are used to move
 data between external memory and internal memory.
 And tensor computing operations are performed
 strictly from internal memory only.
 This strategy provides many advantages to the hardware
 design including